Find some general questions with answers and tips to our bread baking mixes and their handling. Questions to the shipping process are answered here.

 Just take a small spray bottle filled with filtered (or bottled) water.
 Spray the loaf or bread rolls and in general into the oven.
 Close the door immediately.
 Spray again after 5min.
-With this step you keep the dough surface moist and the raising will be better.
+With this step you keep the dough surface moist and the rising will be better.
 When you don’t have a spray bottle, you can use a pastry brush.
-But be careful, don’t burn yourself.
+But be careful, don’t burn yourself!

 Are you still missing an answer to our bread baking mixes?